elegant-scipy/elegant-scipy/preface.md

 #Preface

+> "Unlike the stereotypical wedding dress, it was—to use a technical term—elegant, like a computer algorithm that achieves an impressive outcome with just a few lines of code."

+> -- Graeme Simsion,‎ *The Rosie Effect*

 ## Who is this book for?
-Scientists seeking to take their Python to the next level will want to learn by example from the very best code.
+Elegant SciPy is intended to inspire you to take your Python to the next level.
+You will learn SciPy by example, from the very best code.

-I would think our main audience is people (mostly biologists) who have a decent beginner grounding in Python and are now having to do some more serious programming for their research.
+We have pitched this book towards people who have a decent beginner grounding in Python, and are now looking to do some more serious programming for their research.

-A reader should be familiar with the Python programming language.
-There should be no other requirements to understand the book.
-We have two key audiences, who have similar levels of experience and understanding:
+We expect that you will be familiar with the Python programming language.

-1. Those fresh out of a Software Carpentry Python tutorial.
-They signed up because they want to do more sophisticated things with their data than software such as Excel allows.
-They have seen Python, and have ideas about variables, functions, loops, and even a bit of NumPy, but they don't know about the SciPy stack and they certainly don't know best practices, how easy it is to join the community and contribute, etc.
+You have seen Python, and know about variables, functions, loops, and maybe even a bit of NumPy.
+But you don't know about the "SciPy stack" and you aren't sure about best practices.
+You might not have considered joining the SciPy community and contributing code.

-2. The self-taught scientists.
-(This was me once upon a time.)
-They have read some Python tutorials online, and have downloaded some analysis scripts from another lab or a previous member of their own lab, and have fiddled with them.
+Perhaps you are a scientist who has read some Python tutorials online, and have downloaded some analysis scripts from another lab or a previous member of their own lab, and have fiddled with them.
 But they don't have any solid concepts about what constitutes "good code".

-**Please provide some scenarios that indicate how the audience will use your book.
-For example, will readers refer to it daily as a reference?
-Will they read it once to learn the concepts and then refer to it occasionally?**
+If you are not yet familiar with Python basics, you might like to work through a beginner tutorial befor tackling this book.
+There are some great resources to get to get you started with Python, such as Software Carpentry (http://software-carpentry.org/).

+Elegant SciPy is not a reference volume.
+Given the rapid rate of development, we would be remiss to write a reference book.
+Along the way, we will teach you how to use the internet as your reference.
-This will not be a reference volume.
-As I mentioned, the internet now provides a far better reference than any book could, especially considering the rapid pace of development in this field.
-Instead, a reader will learn the core concepts and capabilities of SciPy and related libraries by reading once, but may well return for inspiration to the final code examples themselves.
+Instead, in Elegant SciPy we will introduce you to the core concepts and capabilities of SciPy and related libraries.
+This is a book that you will read once, but may return to for inspiration (and maybe to admire some elegant code snippits!).

 ## Why SciPy?
 **Summarize what the book is about, like you would pitch it to a potential reader on the back cover.
 What makes your book unique in the marketplace?**